An Attorney’s Advice on Filing a Hospital Complaint

 The first step in filing a complaint against a hospital is to file a complaint with your health plan coverage.
 In Michigan, the law requires that there is a formal grievance in writing to begin the complaint process.
 Once a complaint is filed with the health provider, they will provide a written response.

 Unfortunately, the health care provider may not always agree with the patient’s position, and they will state that in writing as well.
-In this case, the patient can contact the Department of Insurance and Financial Services, Office of Consumer Services to ask them to negotiate a resolution of the complaint.
-If the patient claim is not resolved it is prudent to contact a hospital negligence attorney at the law offices of Cochran, Kroll, & Associates P.C. to work on behalf of the patient to move this claim process forward.
+In this case, the patient with medical conditions can contact the Department of Insurance and Financial Services, Office of Consumer Services to ask them to negotiate a resolution of the complaint.
+If the patient claim is not resolved it is prudent to contact a medical malpractice lawyer at the law offices of Cochran, Kroll, & Associates P.C. to work on behalf of the patient to move this claim process forward.

 The patient is responsible for following the instructions and rules of the attending medical staff.
 This includes providing the hospital with all current information of all over-the-counter medications the patient is taking as well as any treatments and interventions that are in place.